Cincinnati vs. East Carolina NCAA Football Odds, Plays and Insights | November 26, 2021

 - Cincinnati is 6-5-0 against the spread this season.

-- When Cincinnati scores more than 25.5 points, it is 5-5 against the spread and 10-0 overall.
+- Cincinnati is 5-5 against the spread and 10-0 overall in games when it scores more than 25.5 points.

-- When Cincinnati picks up over 390.2 yards, the team is 4-2 against the spread and 6-0 overall.
+- Cincinnati is 4-2 against the spread and 6-0 overall when the team totals over 390.2 yards.

-- The Bearcats have 16 giveaways this season, while the Pirates have 19 takeaways .

 - Find the latest spread and moneyline odds for Cincinnati at SISportsbook.